dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 Keyword research has to be conducted iteratively through the year, and *keyword performance <b>evaluation</b>* comes at the end of each keyword research iteration.
 The only thing you cannot pre-define and predict is the conversion rate (success or not) of your keywords.

-**1) Brainstorming** : *What products/services do you offer?* ==> Do it from the customer's perspective (and not business's), think like a customer.
+**1) Brainstorming**: *What products/services do you offer?* ==> Do it from the customer's perspective (and not business's), think like a customer.

 * Getting **insights** about your website: [Google Search Console](https://search.google.com/search-console/about) (former Google Webmaster Tools)

 * **Keyword expansion tools**: They can give potentially useful keywords regarding a topic.
-E.g. How people are searching for products/services on the web and what keywords are they using for finding out a specifim item?
-In this way you can get to know your target audience better, and generate a list of *potential keywords*.
+E.g. How people are searching for products/services on the web and what keywords are they using for finding out a specific item?
+In this way, you can get to know your target audience better, and generate a list of *potential keywords*.
 Tools: [Google Trends](https://trends.google.com/trends/?geo=US), [Answer the Public](https://answerthepublic.com/), [moz.com](https://moz.com/)

 <br>

-**2) Search Volume Metrics**: *What is the current state of **demand** for those keywords?* ==> Long tail keywords, descriptive keywords.
+**2) Search Volume Metrics**: *What is the current state of **demand** for those keywords?*

+You should also focus on long-tail keywords, i.e. the descriptive keywords.

 For example, if you sell cars then it would be quite hard for you to be ranked first at search results when the user searches for "car".
 But users do not type only "cars" when they want to buy one.
-They also type many other queries (longer and more descriptive), e.g. bmw black cars, sports fast cars, electric cars, cars for sale in germany, red ferrari in netherlands etc. Focusing on those *long tail keywords* might give you better probabilities of higher ranking than focusing on the very competitive query "car".
+They also type many other queries (longer and more descriptive), e.g. BMW black cars, sports fast cars, electric cars, cars for sale in Germany, red Ferrari in the Netherlands, etc. Focusing on those long-tail keywords might give you better probabilities of higher ranking than focusing on the very competitive query "car".

 <br>